-The tax withholding of nonresident alien employees has become a big issue for payroll offices in organizations across the US.
+The tax withholding of nonresident alien employees has become a big issue for payroll offices in organizations across the U.S.

 One issue that has become particularly tricky for payroll staff is the proper determination of FICA tax exemption.